 On your way to Orebić, you will drive through Ston.
 Make it a point to stop at Konoba Bakus.
-This restaurant is favorite to locals and tourists alike.
+This restaurant is a favorite to locals and tourists alike.
 Here you will find a kg of some of the best mussels you’ve ever had for $8.
-They don’t stop there, though, oh no. This huge bowl of mussels comes served over a bed of garlicky risotto.
+They don’t stop there, though, oh no. This massive bowl of mussels comes served over a bed of garlicky risotto.

-Hike, Explore, and Spend Time in the Great Outdoors
+Hike, Explore, And Spend Time In The Great Outdoors

 You and beau can laugh in the face of R&R and instead spend your time scaling mountains.
 Mount Ilija might only be 961m high, but it is a challenging hike.
-You have two major paths to choose from.
+You have two primary paths to choose from.
 The harder of the two is steep, rocky, and at times, downright scary.
 If you are geared up and experienced, you will have no problem, though.
 Head straight up from Orebić city center and be on your way.

-It was a bit hazy on our hike, but the view was still incredible
+It was a bit hazy on our hike, but the view was still incredible.

 Mljet Island – How often do you get the chance to see an island on an island?
-Well, you can on Mljet and you’ll find it in the nature park on Mljet Island.
-Take a ferry from nearby Prapratno and you two can get lost hand-in-hand while exploring this lush Mediterranean island.
+Well, you can on Mljet, and you’ll find it in the nature park on Mljet Island.
+Take a ferry from nearby Prapratno, and you two can get lost hand-in-hand while exploring this lush Mediterranean island.

-Ston – home to the second longest stone wall in the world, Ston is definitely worth a visit.
+Ston – home to the second-longest stone wall in the world, Ston is definitely worth a visit.
 Whether you’re into giant walls or not, you literally cannot miss it as you will run straight into it on your way into Orebić.
 Give yourself an extra hour to stop and look around.

-Drive Around and Explore
+Drive Around And Explore

 In addition to winery hopping, you can use your whip to see some of the most remote places on the peninsula.
-We packed lunch one day and headed to Lovište at the far end of the peninsula where we enjoyed a truly romantic and one-of-a-kind meal for two.
+We packed lunch one day and headed to Lovište at the far end of the peninsula, where we enjoyed a truly romantic and one-of-a-kind meal for two.

-The peninsula is literally your oyster.
+The peninsula is your oyster.
 Seriously, you can do just about whatever you want!
 Driving with the windows down through the mountains along the coastline is reason enough to have a car.
 Stop and take pictures, run around and play, be kids again.